 Our translation agency uses NETLOCK, the market leader in electronic document authentication, as its certified electronic signature service.
-Electronically signed private documents with full evidential value have the same legal effect as printed, stamped, signed documents and are accepted in all EU Member States. |
+Electronically signed private documents with full evidential value have the same legal effect as printed, stamped and signed documents and are accepted in all EU member states. |

 1. Open the e-authenticated document in Acrobat Reader.
 The header tells you what to do (in the target language):

-E-certificated documents can also be checked online
+E-certified documents can also be verified online

-Our translation services issue electronically signed documents certified in accordance with the EU Regulation on electronic identification and trust services for electronic transactions (eIDAS).
-According to Article 22...
+Our translation services issue electronically signed documents certified in accordance with the EU Regulation on Electronic Identification and Trust Services for Electronic Transactions (eIDAS).
+According to Article 22:

 (1) Each Member State shall establish, maintain and publish trusted lists, including information related to the qualified trust service providers for which it is responsible, together with information related to the qualified trust services provided by them.